If you want to know where British expats go when they move abroad, you can refer to the list of the most common destinations:

 - 50% of the expats live in Europe

 - 3 of the countries that attract a higher number of British expatriates are:

 - The United States

 But the world is full of opportunities, and we can add to this list other countries for those in search of a more original destination.

 Main Destinations for British Expats in Europe

 Expats Choose the Countries According to Their Goals

 Expatriation does not always mean leaving everything behind to start a new life on the other side of the world.
-And Europe remains the main destination for many expatriates.
+And Europe, with countries such as France, Germany, Switzerland, remains the main destination for many expatriates.

 Switzerland is particularly appreciated for: